-3.9.3.
+3.10.3.
 Public Interest Certificates

-In addition to the permitted uses discussed above, Providers may disclose Protected Information where this is authorised by a Public Interest Certificate (PIC).
-A PIC identifies the information that can be released, the purposes for which the Protected Information can be disclosed and to whom the information can be disclosed.
-The PIC may also specify who can release the information.
+In addition to the permitted uses discussed above, Providers may disclose Protected Information to certain persons where this is authorised by a Public Interest Certificate (PIC).
+A PIC identifies the information that can be disclosed, the purposes for which the Protected Information can be disclosed and to whom the information can be disclosed.
+The PIC may also specify who can disclose the information.